-This year’s survey results also end a streak of nine consecutive years where bologna either topped or shared the least expensive sandwich honor.
-Even more impressive, this is only the second time in 14 years when bologna has failed to hold at least a share of the Most Economical Sandwich crown.
+This year’s survey results also ends a streak of nine consecutive years where bologna either topped or shared the least expensive sandwich honor.
+It’s also only the second time in 14 years when bologna has failed to hold at least a share of the Most Economical Sandwich crown.

 As for the rest of this year’s rankings, the only other positional changes occurred near the bottom of the list, where Roast Beef & Cheddar swapped positions with Tuna Salad.

-In 2010, the average price of all ten sandwiches in my survey fell two cents from the year before to 84 cents — that was the all-time low.
-This year, the average cost of the survey’s ten sandwiches is $1.43, which is an all-time survey high; it’s also an eye-watering 27% higher than last year and 42% more than it was in 2018.
+In 2010, the average price of all ten sandwiches was 84 cents – that was the all-time low.
+This year, the average cost of the survey’s ten sandwiches is $1.43 – that is an all-time survey high.
+It’s also an eye-watering 27% higher than last year and 42% more than it was in 2018.
 Ouch.

 Tips and Observations